University of Alabama at Birmingham School of Medicine

-The University of Alabama at Birmingham Marnix E. Heersink School of Medicine is a public medical school located in Birmingham, Alabama, United States with branch campuses in Huntsville, Montgomery, and at the University of Alabama College of Community Health Sciences in Tuscaloosa.
-Residency programs are also located in Selma, Huntsville and Montgomery.
-It is part of the University of Alabama at Birmingham (UAB).
+The University of Alabama at Birmingham Marnix E. Heersink School of Medicine is the medical school of the University of Alabama at Birmingham (UAB) located in Birmingham, Alabama, United States with branch campuses in Huntsville, Montgomery, and Tuscaloosa.
+Residency programs are also located in Selma, Huntsville, and Montgomery.
+It is part of the University of Alabama at Birmingham (UAB) and the UAB Health System, one of the largest academic medical centers in the United States.

-History

 Founding and growth

 The School of Medicine at UAB can trace its roots to the 1859 founding of the Medical College of Alabama in Mobile, Alabama.
 The move of the college from Mobile to Tuscaloosa took effect in 1920.